Go back

 Haydeh: Yes.
 I wrote a letter to Todd Bolender and his partner.
 I said, “I don’t know if you remember me, or if you would even want me now, but I’m the one who declined your offer and went to Russia instead.
 Now, I’m ready to come back to Germany.”

-After so many years, he wrote back.
-He told me he remembered me very well and would love to have me in his company.
+He responded after all those years and said he remembered me well and that he would love to have me in his company.
 By then, he had moved from Cologne to Frankfurt.

 Janet: He was a very important leader in the dance world.
 So, you danced in Frankfurt after that?
 The Frankfurt Ballet is a highly renowned company.